savvas-paragkamian/network_science_workshop/index.md

 1. Generalize assortativity for every centrality measure and redefine it using information theory
 2. Compare network community detection methods (Modularity vs Information vs Link-based)
-4. Centrality lethality rule using Gene Ontology centralities
+3. Centrality lethality rule using Gene Ontology centralities
-5. Spreading phenomena
+4. Spreading phenomena
-6. Analysis of neural networks as networks
+5. Analysis of neural networks as networks
-7. Multiplex networks robustness
+6. Multiplex networks robustness
-8. Network analysis of gene ontology as bipartite, as association networks based on terms from real data annotation
+7. Network analysis of gene ontology as bipartite, as association networks based on terms from real data annotation
-9. Inference network from gene expression data (RNA-seq) and perform the network analysis and gene ontology annotation
+8. Inference network from gene expression data (RNA-seq) and perform the network analysis and gene ontology annotation
+9. Integrating genetic and protein–protein interaction networks maps a functional wiring diagram of a cell

 # Online material